Skip to Main Content

 *It is highly recommended that you set up saved searches and alerts for an alternatives search.
 This will help to maintain current awareness of your protocol and new publications fitting your search criteria.*

+2.)
+After login, the database will bring you to a page to name the saved search and select options regarding the search or alert.

 3.)
-After login, the database will bring you to a page to name the saved search and select options regarding the search.
-If you would like it to occur as an email alert, click select that radio button instead of saved search.

-4.)
 A folder will be established saving the selections and allowing you to modify them if needed.
+You can view your saved searches by selecting the "Saved" icon on the left side of the page.
 If you set up an alert, please note that the maximum time frame for the alerts to run is one year.
 After that time period, you will need to initiate the alert again.

 Creative Commons License